plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

     [29] 0.44937431 0.19609418 0.40576141 0.01332508 0.58675072 0.15901687 0.07923820
     [36] 0.47832406 0.23183441 0.09030979 0.38400226 0.37195431

 Unfortunately, R dumped all 10 vectors together, creating a single vector of 40 values!

-We can coerce R into displaying these 4 at a time by using the `dim` command to redimension `d` into a matrix with 10 rows and 4 columns:
+:large_blue_diamond: We can coerce R into displaying these 4 at a time by using the `dim` command to redimension `d` into an array with 10 rows and 4 columns (remember that, in R, an array is simply a vector that has defined dimensions):

     > dim(d) <- c(10,4)
     > d